BlueBrain/sonata-extension/source/sonata_config.rst

 *Optional*.

-An number defining the version of the SONATA specification.
+A number defining the version of the SONATA specification.
 The default value is "1" as for the specification described in the SONATA original paper.
 This version is |CurrentSonataConfigVersion|.